STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Pre-exposure vaccination with the standard two-dose course provides strong protection against Mpox infection — real-world studies during the 2022 to 2023 outbreaks showed substantial reductions in case rates among vaccinated people.
 Post-exposure vaccination given within 4 days of contact may prevent infection or reduce severity if infection occurs.
 No vaccine is 100 percent effective.
 Ongoing attention to symptom awareness remains important after vaccination.

 Yes.
 Being on HIV PrEP is not a reason to defer Mpox vaccination — in fact, people on PrEP are commonly in the priority groups for Mpox vaccination.
-The two medications do not interact.
+The two vaccines do not interact.
 The Specialist GP can coordinate Mpox vaccination with your PrEP review at the same consult.
 If you are not currently on PrEP and would benefit from it, the GP can discuss that as well.

 Post-exposure vaccination is strongest when given within 4 days of exposure.
 Beyond 4 days and up to 14 days, vaccination may still be worthwhile to reduce severity if infection occurs.
 Contact the clinic as soon as possible after a known or suspected exposure.
 The Specialist GP assesses the exposure context at the consult and discusses whether post-exposure vaccination is the right step for you.